explodinglabs/explodinglabs.github.io/docs/_posts/2021-03-09-composition.markdown

 the little problems, we can combine the solutions to solve bigger problems.

 Why do we break down problems?
-This is due to the limitations of the human mind -- we can only deal with a small number of concepts at a time.
-So we break down problems, and break them down again until they're just the right size chunks that we can mentally digest them.
+This is due to the limitations of the human mind -- we can only deal with a small number of concepts at a time, so we break down problems, and break them down again until they're just the right sized chunks that we can mentally digest them.

-A well decomposed problem will produce the most elegant solution.
+_A well decomposed problem will produce the most elegant solution._

 {:refdef: style="text-align: center; margin: 20px 0;"}
 ![composition-full](/assets/composition-full.png)